carlosp420/nymphalidae_diversification/MS.md

 of diversification rate shifts and therefore selected 1000 random genus-level trees from the posterior distribution (MultiMEDUSA, supp. mat.
 05).
-We calculated a new MCC tree from the selection of trees, run MEDUSA and MultiMEDUSA on the selection of 1000 trees and summarize the estimated changes in diversification rates for nodes across all trees.
+We calculated a new MCC tree from the selection of trees, run MEDUSA and MultiMEDUSA on the selection of 1000 trees and summarized the estimated changes in diversification rates for nodes across all trees.
-Patterns of change in diversification rates are significant if they are found at the same node in at least 95% of the trees.
+Patterns of change in diversification rates are significant if they are found at the same node in at least 90% of the trees.
 We also expected to find similar values of net diversification (``r = b - d``) and relative extinction rate ($\varepsilon$ ``= d/b``) values across the 1000 trees for the nodes where changes in diversification tempo occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA, as the limit for a significantly better fit to select among increasingly complex alternative models.
-We let MEDUSA estimate up to 26 diversification rate shifts in our trees as this was the maximum number of shifts found in all trees.
+We let MEDUSA estimate up to 27 diversification rate shifts in our trees as this was the maximum number of shifts found in all trees.

-### Effect of the quality of posterior distribution of trees on MEDUSA and MultiMEDUSA
-We tested the effect of topology uncertainty and width of confidence intervals of ages on the number of diversification splits inferred by the MEDUSA and MultiMEDUSA approaches.
-We created a thousand sets of 1000 trees with increasinly better support for the topology by replacing each of the trees in the posterior distribution with our MCC tree.
-The degree of topology uncertainty for each set was measured as the ratio of nodes with high posterior probability (> 0.95) on the MCC tree of each set of thousand trees.
-MultiMEDUSA was then run on all the sets of trees, and we counted the number of consistently recovered diversification splits inferred across more than 95% of the trees.

-To test for an effect of age confidence interval widths of node ages, we created a thousand sets of 1000 trees with narrowing confidence intervals on the estimated ages for all the nodes.
-This was achieved by running a BEAST analysis with a fixed topology (our MCC tree), but allowing varying branch lengths.
-We randomly selected 1000 trees from the posterior distribution of trees after burning (supp. mat.
-07) and replaced each of the trees with the MCC tree (supp. mat.
-08) to create a thousand sets of 1000 trees.
-The relationship between width of age confidence intervals and the number diversification splits inferred across more than 95% of the posterior distribution of trees was plotted.